woon5118/totara_ub/README.txt

    you through creating a config.php file and then setting up Totara, creating an admin account etc.

-4) Set up a cron task to call the file admin/cron.php every five minutes or so.
+4) Set up a cron task to call the file admin/cli/cron.php every minute.

 For more information, see the INSTALL.txt file in the code root directory